-Our lawyers at Loncar Lyon Jenkins serving Houston can collect the evidence we need to show that the owner of the dog is responsible for the injuries caused by the bite.
-We can put together a case on your behalf and pursue the compensation you may qualify to receive.
+A Houston dog bite lawyer at Loncar Lyon Jenkins can help collect the evidence needed to show that the dog’s owner is responsible for the injuries caused by the bite.
+Then, we can put together a case on your behalf and pursue the compensation you may qualify to receive.
 We work on a no-win-no-fee basis, which means we get paid for our services only when you get paid for your injury.

 Types of Compensation Available for Dog Bite Injuries

 A dog bite injury can lead to serious medical complications and require extensive care, even if the dog is not large or powerful.
 Therefore, when we conduct your free case evaluation, we will look at your medical bills and other documents associated with your injury.

 Next, we will tabulate the full slate of damages you have incurred – including those that cannot be quantified in dollar terms, such as pain and suffering.

 You may be eligible for a settlement or award that compensates you for the following and more:

 - Lost wages

 - Emotional distress

 If a dog bit your loved one and your family member succumbed to their injuries, you can request compensation for their losses.
 These could include medical expenses, burial and funeral expenses, and your loss of companionship.

 For a free legal consultation with a dog bite lawyer serving Houston, call 877-239-4878